-Building on our 2003 Global Vision for Antibiotic Stewardship in Food Animals, starting in 2018 we began to implement a new broiler chicken antibiotics policy in markets around the world,1 which will require the elimination of antibiotics defined by the World Health Organization (WHO) as Highest Priority Critically Important Antimicrobials (HPCIA) to human medicine.
+Building on our 2003 Global Vision for Antibiotic Stewardship in Food Animals, starting in 2018 we began to implement a new broiler chicken antibiotics policy in markets around the world,2 which requires the elimination of antibiotics defined by the World Health Organization (WHO) as Highest Priority Critically Important Antimicrobials (HPCIA) to human medicine.
 Additionally, the routine preventative use of antibiotics will be prohibited.
-To make sure this policy can be effectively implemented, we are taking a tiered approach.
+To ensure this policy is effectively implemented, we are taking a tiered approach.

-This builds on the progress we have already made in our U.S. chicken supply chain, with the removal in 2016 of antibiotics that the WHO has determined important to human medicine.
+This approach builds on the progress we have made in our U.S. chicken supply chain with the removal in 2016 of antibiotics that the WHO has determined important to human medicine.
 We achieved this goal nearly a year ahead of schedule.
 Find out more about our work on the responsible use of antibiotics and our Global Vision for Antimicrobial Stewardship in Food Animals (pdf, 183KB).

 Welfare on the farm

-As part of our broader chicken sustainability journey, in 2017 we made a global commitment to source chickens raised with improved welfare outcomes.
+As part of our broader chicken sustainability journey, in 2017 we made a global commitment to source chicken raised with improved welfare outcomes.
 This means: